dgerabagi/aiascent-dev/flattened_repo.md

     *   `the-pedagogical-engine-cam-p1-img-1.webp`
     *   `the-pedagogical-engine-cam-p1-img-6.webp`
     *   `the-pedagogical-engine-cam-p1-img-12.webp`
-*   **Image Prompt:** "An expert DCIA (human) is working alongside an apprentice.
-The expert's thought process is visualized as a glowing, structured blueprint ('The Hidden Curriculum')..."
+*   **Image Prompt:** "A hyper-realistic, cinematic image illustrating 'Cognitive Apprenticeship'.
+An expert DCIA (human) is working alongside an apprentice.
+The expert's thought process is visualized as a glowing, structured blueprint ('The Hidden Curriculum') projected holographically above their head.
+The apprentice is observing and absorbing this blueprint.
+The setting is a bright, solarpunk training facility.
+The image captures the moment of insight as the invisible becomes visible.
+The message conveyed is \"The Hidden Curriculum Revealed\"."
 *   **Content:** The existing text from the "Cognitive Apprenticeship" section.

 ---